The Role of the Soccer Coach

 The one big fear that most new coaches face is “other parents”, people who did not want the responsibility but after watching a few sessions have now become ‘experts’?
 The soccer-expert philosophy gives support to everyone who is involved in the development process which can only promote the role and responsibilities of the coach and their role.
 The web site will focus in on issues that can be detrimental to the development of players but they also portray a coaching methodology the runs with the “natural process of learning”.
 The learning of soccer is no different to the learning of any other subject, if taught properly.
 Therefore, the process touches players, parents, grandparents and most importantly the brave soles who want to be called the “COACH”.

-The key coaching points in this weeks show on the role of the coach are:
+The key soccer coaching points on the role of the soccer coach are:

 More Coaching Articles: